 How to set the recording source?

-When it comes to the call recording every Android device has possible inputs to use to record the calls.
+When it comes to call recording, every Android device has possible inputs to use to record the calls.

-This means that the software has different methods of recording a call and uploading it for you.
+This means the software has different methods of recording and uploading a call for you.

-Each input source is unique so the call recording quality will differ between each one.
-Because each Android device is also unique what input source works for one device to allow for proper call recording (both sides) may not work on another Android device.
+Each input source is unique, so the call recording quality will differ.
+Because each Android device is also unique, what input source works for one device to allow for proper call recording (both sides) may not work on another Android device.

 An audio source must be chosen for Call Recording to work.
 You can try any method available, but not all methods work equally on all devices.
-If you are having problems recording both sides of the conversation, try a different method.
+You can try a different method if you have problems recording both sides of the conversation.

-Try changing the recording source and see which will work for you the best.
-To change it follow these steps:
+Try changing the recording source and see which will work best for you.
+To change it, follow these steps:

 Click Call Recording on the left side